Friday, December 30, 2016

 Two quick crafts (aka tacky homemades)

 A burlap cross on reclaimed wood by simpleandsage on Etsy.
-I had so much wood in the garage I could use for this, but I got started on it too late.
-Plus the garage is a disaster, so there was nowhere to work!
+I had so much wood in the garage I could use for this, but I got started on it late.
 I ended up buying a shabby'd plaque at Michaels, and some ribbon.
-I think I might want to make one for myself, too!

 I also made that tiny trees ornament.
 Equally easy!

-I bought a big clear plastic ornament (this one has their family's initial on it) and some faux snow from Michael's, and some mini trees from the Dollar Spot at Tarjay.
+I bought a big clear plastic ornament (this one has their family's initial on it) and some faux snow from Michael's, and some mini trees from the Dollar Spot at Target.

 The clear glass ones are pretty, but not practical if you have small children who might like to shake the snow in the ornament!
 This one had a nice big opening, too.